CSC142-WCU/csc142/_episodes/01-intro-to-classes-1.md

 > >  1.
 This is a class definition.
 It defines how a house should be built in the neighborhood.
 > >  2.
 This is a class attribute.
 > >  3.
 This is also a class attribute.
 > >  4.
 This is a class method.
-An action that
+An action that manipulates an attribute (house lights).
 > {: .solution}
 {: .challenge}